 |TOEIC Test Interns||TOEIC test interns must have strong knowledge of English grammar and vocabulary usage.
 While not required, experience in an office or other business setting is likely to be an asset for TOEIC test interns.
 Background in second language learning is preferred.|

 Applying to the ELL Summer Institute is a two-step process:

 - Each of the test sections hiring for the summer is associated with a specific work sample (see below).
 Complete a separate work sample for each test section for which you would like to be considered.

 - If you do not already have one, create an ETS application account.
 Log in to your account and fill out or update the required data.
-Then upload a cover letter, your résumé or CV, and each completed 2015 work sample you would like to submit for review.
+Then upload a cover letter, your résumé or CV, and each completed 2016 work sample you would like to submit for review.
 We prefer Word documents, not PDFs.
-Make sure all documents contain "2015" in their titles before uploading them.
+Make sure all documents contain "2016" in their titles before uploading them.
 Upload your documents only one time each.
 Log out and log back in to see that your documents were uploaded.

 - Title a cover letter with your first and last name plus "Cover" and the year "2016" (example: Jane Doe Cover 2016).